STEP-VR - training for medical emergencies using virtual reality

-Emergency medicine as well as critical incidents in everyday clinical routine require practical knowledge, the ability for triage of patients and efficient self-organization.
-Studies have shown a lack of these skills among the majority of medical graduates, which might lead to psychological stress and even increase the risk of malpractice upon career entry.
+Emergency medicine and the ability to cope with critical incidents in everyday clinical routine work require practical knowledge, an ability to carry out triage of patients, and efficient self-organization.
+Studies have identified a lack of these skills among the majority of medical graduates, and this may lead to psychological stress and even increase the risk of malpractice for physicians starting their careers.

-Together with ThreeDee, a startup for 3D-visualization, we developed a training simulation for medical students, combining the strengths of latest Virtual Reality devices and real-time dynamic physiology: STEP-VR.
-Thus, in a true-to-life hospital environment, medical students and young physicians can acquire practical knowledge and gain self-confidence by treating virtual emergency patients.
+Together with ThreeDee GmbH, a startup company for 3D visualization, we have developed a training simulation system for medical students, combining the strengths of the latest virtual reality devices with real-time dynamic physiology: STEP-VR.
+In a true-to-life hospital environment, medical students and young physicians can use the system to acquire practical knowledge and gain self-confidence by treating virtual emergency patients.
 The program offers multiple levels of feedback, based on both official guidelines and authentically responding patient physiology.
-Moreover, supervision and subsequent evaluation by a mentor can ensure a thorough understanding of critical situations.
+Supervision and subsequent evaluation by a mentor can also ensure a thorough understanding of critical situations.

-In October 2019, the prototype of STEP-VR was awarded the “Innovationspreis Digitale Gastroenterologie 2019” by the German Society of Gastroenterology (DGVS).
-In cooperation with the Institute of Medical Teaching and Education Research of the University of Wuerzburg and our academic partners (Universities of Ulm and Leipzig) we are evaluating and implementing the VR training as a complemental course for students in their internship year in early 2020.
+In October 2019, the prototype for STEP-VR was awarded the “2019 Digital Gastroenterology Innovation Prize” by the German Society for Gastroenterology, Digestive and Metabolic Diseases (Deutsche Gesellschaft für Verdauungs- und Stoffwechselkrankheiten, DGVS).
+In collaboration with the Institute of Medical Teaching and Education Research at the University of Würzburg and with our academic partners (the universities of Ulm and Leipzig), we are evaluating and implementing this VR training system as a complementary course for students to take during their internship year in early 2020.